Hiring, firing, and everything in between.

 Every company has them.
-For some, it might be CCing the manager on client emails; for others it could be no food in a certain trash can and others it could be “no shorts allowed.”
+For some, it might be CCing the manager on client emails; for others, it could be no food in a certain trash can and for others, it could be “no shorts allowed.”
 The point is, new employees often fall afoul of these rules because they never knew about them in the first place.
 Companies who over-inform their new employees rarely have this issue.
 Poll your existing employees to find out what they wish they’d known on their first day and you will find out everything you need to know to fill up your “Day One Document.”

 Some companies will avoid difficult meetings until the new hire is acclimated.
 But it might be a better idea to supplement these meetings with deep-dive meetings so the new hire has a great idea of exactly what everyone in her department does.
 A brand new employee will find his feet much faster when he knows who does what and how they do it.
 Don’t avoid these meetings, try to have them in the first week.